-The 2022 CDBG allocation was projected at \$3,445,055 and program income is estimated at about \$112,000 for a total allocation of \$3,557,055.
-Actual grant amount is \$TBD; prior year funds are available to cover the shortfall of \$TBD.
+The 2023 CDBG allocation is \$3,405,167 and program income is estimated at about \$61,639.15 for a total allocation of \$3,466,806.15.

 Over 70% of the CDBG projects will benefit low to moderate income persons and areas, including 15% for public services.
 Overall, no more than 30% of the grant will be used for slum blight; no projects will result in relocation.
 Program income includes repayment for CEDAP project loans, repayment of two outstanding loans from the Harrison RLF that we took over from the City and a small number of home repair loans from 15+ years ago.